ErikRikoo/GenericSpecialization/README.md

 - A rest list of arguments, items must follow one of those syntaxes:
     - type => specialization type
     - [(type|_), ...] => specialization type
-        - If a type is given it shuld match with the called type
+        - If a type is given it should match with the called type
         - If _ is given any type will match, we kkep the generic on this one

 For now you should always have the fullest list at the top to avoid errors.